Is wedding photography your day job? And what is your experience?

 How much photography coverage do we need?

 Most couples prefer to have their day captured in a storytelling approach which generally means from start to finish.
-I do offer a few options, starting with as little as 6 hours coverage, but I recommend around 9-10 hours coverage to capture the best version of your wedding day story.
+I do offer a few options, starting with as little as 5 hours coverage, but I recommend around 8 hours coverage to capture the best version of your wedding day story.
 Generally, this is the amount of time that will allow me to document both the bride & groom getting ready through to the first dance and even some of the dance floor action.
+However you can always add extra hours of coverage.

 What are the benefits of all day wedding photography coverage?